6 complications that can occur with tooth extraction

 Once there is bacteria in the mouth, it will result in creating cavities in the adjacent teeth.
 Bacteria may enter the pockets which have been created by the cysts or by improperly placed wisdom tooth.
 These pockets will allow bacterial growth and end up in making the gums diseased.

-Is it advisable to undergo teeth extraction if you are diabetic?
+Is it advisable to undergo tooth extraction if you are diabetic?

 undergo teeth extraction if you are diabetic